 Chuka Ryori has its roots in Chinese cuisine but has evolved over time to suit the Japanese palate.
 It can be said that Chuka Ryori is its own category.

 To add confusion to an already clearly defined category, the term Honkaku Chuka (本格中華), “authentic Chinese cuisine,” gets thrown around, distinguishing itself from Chuka Ryori.
-Similar to how the term “artisanal” is used in English, the adjective does not carry much weight.
+Similar to how the terms “artisanal” and “authentic” are used in English, the adjectives does not carry much weight.

 Chuka Ryori: The History